mariusgxt/eurobar/README.md

 - The backend connects to the PostgreSQL database started via Docker Compose.
 - The frontend expects the backend to be running on port 8080.
 - You can configure CORS and other settings in the backend's `application.properties`.

----

-Feel free to update this README with more details as your project evolves.